bblfsh/documentation/user/server-protocol.md

 ## ParseUASTRequest

 Issued by the client to request that a source code file must be parsed to an UAST tree.
-The client must provide the code in the `content` field, the programming language in the `language` field (which obviously must be one of the languages currently supported and the `filename` field with the name of the file containing the source code.
+The client must provide the code in the `content` field, the programming language in the `language` field (which must be one of the [languages currently supported](../languages.md)) or empty to enable auto-detection) and the `filename` field with the name of the file containing the source code.

 Example: